Elsword016/Story_in_pixels/README.md

 Some of the analyses are good and I think as a learner it is a nice way to learn better data representation while at the same time practicing and improving EDA skills on varied datasets.

-Alongside with Jupyter Notebook I will also create dashboards using Streamlit to showcase it.
+Alongside Jupyter Notebook, I will also create dashboards using Streamlit to showcase it.
+Each of the data analyses and data will described in a very informative manner for replication.